tjavaheripour/Kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 visualize campaign outcomes ("successful," "failed," and "canceled") based on launch date.
-For analyse the data we need o extract the year from the “Date Created Conversion” column with this function: =YEAR(S2) then creat a pivot table with "theater" filter then visualize the relationship between outcomes and launch month by line chart.
+For analyse the data we need o extract the year from the “Date Created Conversion” column with this function: =YEAR( ) then creat a pivot table with "theater" filter then visualize the relationship between outcomes and launch month by line chart.

 ![Theater_Outcomes_vs_Launch.png](https://github.com/tjavaheripour/Kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)
 ### Analysis of Outcomes Based on Goals